pmndrs/zustand/docs/guides/testing.md

 The mock provided below will enable the relevant test runner to reset the zustand stores after each test.

 > **Warning:** In the following examples we are only supporting the curried version of create `(create()(...))`,
-> due to that is supported on both JavaScript and Typescript.
+> since it is supported on both JavaScript and Typescript.
 If you are using the uncurried version of
 > `create(...)` you will need to update your hooks to use the curried version, or update the mocks in order
 > to support the uncurried version.